kubernetes/enhancements/keps/sig-node/4176-cpumanager-spread-cpus-preferred-policy/README.md

 and make progress.
 -->

 - This proposal does not aim to modify the existing CPU Manager Core Binding Policies.
-It focuses solely on introducing a new policy for spreading hyper threads across physical cores.
+It focuses solely on introducing a new policy for spreading CPUs across physical cores.
 - It does not address other resource allocation or management aspects within Kubernetes.